SharedSmally/doc/app/java/java_memory.md

 The Java heap is the memory area that JVM allocated from native memory for java applications. -Xmx(max) and -Xms(min) will specify the heap size allocation.

+Garbage collection is the JVM's process of freeing up unused Java objects in the Java heap.
+The Java heap is where the objects of a Java program live.
+It is a repository for live objects, dead objects, and free memory.
+When an object can no longer be reached from any pointer in the running program, it is considered "garbage" and ready for collection

 - Direct memory

 NIO added support for direct [ByteBuffers](https://docs.oracle.com/javase/7/docs/api/java/nio/ByteBuffer.html) to perform I/O based on channels and buffer, which can be passed directly to native memory rather than Java heap: allocation memory via native calls.